wardfont/git-tutorial/README.md

 This turns your workspace into a git repository and creates a `.git` directory to store all git related files.

+## Hidden items

+There are a lot of hidden items on your computer.
+An item is hidden when it starts with a "."

+Most of the time these files are configurations.

+In file explorer, Choose "View", "Show/hide", and check "hidden items".

 ## status

 ```bash